Accessibility Tools

 document Read the Feedback Report.
 (2.76 MB)

 We had until mid-June 2025 to put in place an action plan to respond to the nine recommendations included in the feedback report.
-This action plan has now been approved by our Executive Committee and is pdf published here (173 KB) .
+This action plan was approved by our Executive Committee.

-The peer team will revisit us in January 2026 to assess our progress with implementing its recommendations.
+The peer team revisited us in January 2026 to assess our progress with implementing its recommendations.
+The team has now produced a final progress report.

 Media and Press Enquiries